-Are all of the properties on the archives maps considered “historic”?
+Are all of the properties recorded in the DHR historic resources inventory considered “historic”?

-There are more than 2,000 structures, districts, bridges, objects, and sites in the Virginia Landmarks Register and the National Register of Historic Places.
+There are more than 3,000 buildings, districts, structures, and sites listed in the Virginia Landmarks Register and the National Register of Historic Places.
 Roughly an equal number of Virginia resources also have been recommended potentially eligible for inclusion in the two registers by the Department of Historic Resources (DHR).

 However, the majority of the resource files in the DHR inventory are of properties that have been surveyed but not officially evaluated by the department.
 Most of these files contain written resource descriptions, photographs, and maps.
 Drawings, correspondence, newspaper clippings, and published and unpublished materials are also available in a number of the files.

 The files for the properties in the state or national registers contain copies of their nomination forms and correspondence related to the process of listing of the resource.
-Database information, including resource location, on the inventory in DHR’s permanent collection is available in the archives, and is also available through the Historic Resource Data Sharing System (DSS) on the Internet for approved license holders.
+Database information, including locations, for resources and properties in the inventory in DHR’s permanent collection is available in the archives, and is also available through the Virginia Cultural Resource Information System (V-CRIS), accessible on the Internet for approved license holders.
 The department is also the principal repository for Virginia historic survey and archaeological reports.
 Databases and mapping for the reports are currently only available in the archives.

 How are the properties selected for inclusion in DHR’s permanent collection?

 A statewide survey of buildings, districts, and sites is an ongoing responsibility of the department.
-Often working with local governments and private organizations, DHR assembles data, photographs, and maps for each property surveyed, with an emphasis on structures that are more than 50 years old.
-This material is then added to the department’s Archives.
+Often working with local governments and private organizations, DHR assembles data, photographs, and locational data for each property surveyed, with an emphasis on resources that are more than 50 years old.
+This material is then added to the historic resources inventory in the department’s Archives.
 Similar files are also created on properties and sites surveyed as a result of planned construction projects.

 Do the files contain historical photographs?